 Whale Watching Tours

 Of course, the latter is where you get an up close and personal look.
-There are many types of whale watching tours available on Maui, from big boats like the Pacific Whale Foundation to small-group experiences on pontoon boats, such as the adventure offered by Captain Steve’s Rafting.
-Whale Trust, a local non-profit dedicated to scientific research and public awareness of whales and their environment, provides excellent tips on how to select a tour boat, and which companies they recommend.
-We highly recommend giving it a read.
+There are many types of whale watching tours available on Maui, from big boats like the Pacific Whale Foundation, to small-group experiences on pontoon boats such as the adventure offered by Captain Steve’s Rafting, so mid-sized sailing ships offering classic whale watching experiences such as those by Sail Maui:

 Whale Watching on Oʻahu and the Big Island